mouse-reeve/recipes/markdown/cake/japanese_cheesecake.md

 ## Recipe: Japanese Cheesecake
+This is a light, airy cheesecake quite unlike the dense, creamy New York kind.
-Prep time: 20 minutes
+Prep time: 30 minutes
-Total time: 1 hour
+Total time: 5 hours
 Quantity: An 8 inch cake

 ### Ingredients